-4. Enforce invariance to orientation: Compute orientation by finding the strongest gradient direction in the smoothed image (possibly multiple orientations).Rotate patch so that orientation points upward.
-5. Compute feature signature (descriptor):

-Compute a "gradient histogram" of the local image region in a 4x4 pixel region.
+4. Enforce invariance to orientation: Compute orientation by finding the strongest gradient direction in the smoothed image (possibly multiple orientations).
+Rotate patch so that orientation points upward.
+5. Compute feature signature (descriptor): Compute a "gradient histogram" of the local image region in a 4x4 pixel region.
 Do this for 4x4 regions of that size.
 Orient so that largest gradient points up (possibly multiple solutions).
 Result: feature vector with 128 values (15 fields, 8 gradients).

-Venezia SIFT Algorithm 6.
+Venezia Università Ca' Foscari SIFT Algorithm 6.
 Enforce invariance to illumination change and camera saturation: Normalize the descriptor to unit length to increase invariance to illumination.
 Then, threshold all gradients, to become invariant to camera saturation.

-SIFT - Step 1 Enforce invariance to scale: Compute Gaussian difference max, for may different scales;non-maximum suppression, find local maxima: keypoint candidates Main idea: Find corners as in Harris, but achieve scale invariance Method:
+SIFT - Step 1 Enforce invariance to scale: Compute difference of Gaussian for may different scales; non-maximum suppression, find local maxima and obtain keypoint candidates Main idea: Find corners as in Harris, but achieve scale invariance Method: